lgnbhl/BFS/README.md

 ### Data caching

 Data caching is handled using the [pins](https://pins.rstudio.com/) R package.
-To open the folder containing all the BFS datasets you alreaded downloaded, you can use the `bfs_open_dir()` function.
+To open the folder containing all the BFS datasets you already downloaded, you can use the `bfs_open_dir()` function.

 ``` r